benmaier/ThredgeCorr/README.md

 from ThredgeCorr import ThredgeCorrGraph
 ```

+### First steps

-Create an instance of the generating class.
+Create an instance of the generating class and then an edgelist.

 ```python
 N_nodes = 100